 The EU firmly believes that “one of the best ways to help and protect children when they suffer from violent conflict is to give them the opportunity to learn again and get education – otherwise their future will be even more difficult.”

 The diploma and medal of the Nobel Peace Prize will be kept in the European Union institutions – as it should be.
-The award money will go to the little victims of violdent conflict, as the EU has rightly decided.
-That’s solidary at its most noble.
+The award money will go to the little victims of violent conflict, as the EU has rightly decided.
+That’s solidarity at its most noble.